freya022/BotCommands-Wiki/docs/using-botcommands/localization/index.md

 This will focus on how bundles are defined using the default configuration.

-!!! tip
-    Refer to [`Custom bundles`](./custom-bundles.md) for details on how to add support for different bundles. (bundle formats, search locations, template formats)

 ## Bundle paths

 By default, bundles have a `.json` extension and are located in a `bc_localization` folder of your app's resources.